jasonking3/sdwan-devops/docs/DEVWKS-2028.md

 1. Browse to the IP address listed for your vManage and login with admin/admin.

-1. Verify the configuration of vManage.
+1. Review the configuration of vManage.

 ## Modify infrastructure-as-code to exercise the CI pipeline
 1. Run the `virl-inventory.yml` playbook to find your site1-vedge1 IP address.